 Patient-First Design with Janet Kobylka

-I recently had the opportunity to sit down with designer Janet Kobylka, Lead Interior Designer and Transition Planner at Workplace Solutions, Inc. With an extensive background in design, specifically healthcare, I was curious to get her take on the future of the industry as well as what inspires her on a daily basis.
+We recently had the opportunity to sit down with designer Janet Kobylka, Lead Interior Designer and Transition Planner at Workplace Solutions, Inc. With an extensive background in design, specifically healthcare, we were curious to get her take on the future of the industry as well as what inspires her on a daily basis.

 Who or what has been your biggest influence as a designer in the healthcare market?